muppet9010/factorio-muppet-streamer/README.md

     - recipientItemMinToMaxRatio: INTEGER - Optional: The approximate min/max ratio range of the number of items a destination player will receive compared to others.
 Defaults to 4.
 See notes for logic on item distribution.
 - Example command for 3 named players: `/muppet_streamer_player_inventory_shuffle {"includedPlayers":"muppet9010,Test_1,Test_2"}`
 - Example command for all active players: `/muppet_streamer_player_inventory_shuffle {"includedPlayers":"[ALL]"}`
-- Example command for 2 named players and all players on a specific force: `/muppet_streamer_player_inventory_shuffle {"includedPlayers":"Test_1,Test_2", "includedForces":"enemy"}`
+- Example command for 2 named players and all players on a specific force: `/muppet_streamer_player_inventory_shuffle {"includedPlayers":"Test_1,Test_2", "includedForces":"player"}`

 Notes: